tomstafford/parsonsproblems/README.md

 Created march 2019 for use on the module PSY6422 Data Management and Visualisation

-Assumes you will be using Python 3 and the pandas library
+Python problems assume you will be using Python 3 and the pandas library

+R problems assume you are using R 3.6+

 # Reference